My Origin Story

 I got into doing general contracting after dropping out of university studying psychology.
 I built houses (mostly additions) for just about five years before I saw the movie (yes you can laugh here) The Social Network.
 I remember leaving the theatre thinking, really?
 I can do that.
 So I started teaching myself code in the evenings.
 I knew enough about computers to get some things making sense, but it was that movie that really kicked off my learning programming.
 I got my first development job a few months later.
 One year after that I was working at BlackBerry on their open source team.

 Three months after getting that job I left when our open source team was dissolved (I literally had no plan whatsoever).
 I jumped from job to job for a few years, then finally started my own little biz with my friend.
-That carried on for a while and when I had to find some freelancing work, I ended up getting the best job of my career (so far).
-I'm currently on the Cloud Apps Team for Pfizer.
-I work from home, and I get to work with some amazing people who challenge me, but also celebrate small victories.
+That carried on for a while and when I had to find some freelancing work, eventually I ended up working remotely for Pfizer for nearly 6 years.
+Currently I'm a Cloud Architect for Amadeus Hospitality.
+I work from home, and I get to work with some amazing people who challenge me and inspire me to learn and grow more everyday.

 I still bring on occasional clients through my company Grafite, but I do my best to avoid overloading myself, so I only take on a couple at any given time.